mcinglis/c-style/readme.md

 }
 ```

 But, alas, we (and our editors) rarely get it right.
-I prefer to cut the complexity and only use spaces, because that's harder to get wrong.
+There are three main problems posed by using tabs and spaces:

+- It's harder to align things using only the space bar.
+It's much easier to hit tab twice then hold space for eight characters.
+A developer on your project *will* make this mistake eventually.
+- It's easier to automatically protect against the presence of tabs in source code, than to protect against tabs used for alignment.
+- Tabs for indentation lead to inconsistencies between opinions on line lengths.
+Someone who uses a tab width of 8 will hit 80 characters much sooner than someone who uses a tab width of 2.

+Let's just all cut the complexity, and use spaces, okay?
+You may have to adjust to someone else's indent width every now and then.
+Tough luck!